jeffbski/pass-stream/README.md

 ## Usage

  - `passStream(writeFn, endFn, options)` optional writeFn, endFn, and options.
-Returns a pauseable stream which can be piped or used like any other
+Returns a pauseable stream which can be piped or used like any other.
+Options are the same as for standard streams (for instance set objectMode = true to allow arbitrary non-null objects to be used.

 ```javascript